wp-plugins/codepeople-post-map/readme.txt

 == Screenshots ==

-1. Maps in action
+01. Maps in action
-2. Styling the maps
+02. Styling the maps
-3. Map with Panoramio layer
+03. Map with Panoramio layer
-4. Map with user's location
+04. Map with user's location
-5. Map with shape
+05. Map with shape
-6. Global maps settings
+06. Global maps settings
-7. Point insertion's form
+07. Point insertion's form
-8. Inserting map on sidebars
+08. Inserting map on sidebars
-9. Generates points, from the geolocation information stored on image's metadata
+09. Generates points, from the geolocation information stored on image's metadata
+10. Contact Form Builder (only available in the Developer version of the plugin)
+11. Associate the contact form with the point, and define an email address between the point's data (only available in the Developer version of the plugin)
+12. Export/Import section (only available in the Developer version of the plugin)

 == Changelog ==